 Develop the standing and integrity of the committee and its decision making..
-Understand the respective roles of members, officers and external parties operating within the regulatory committee's area of responsibility
+Understand the respective roles of members, officers and external parties operating within the regulatory committee's area of responsibility Promote and support good governance by the Council.

 To be committed to the values of the council and the following values in public office: